yaya2devops/BETA_BachelorsDocs/docs/standalone-page.md

 </div>
 <div class="column">

-The best way to predict the futur is to predict it.
+The best way to predict the futur is to create it.
 But what's the futur?
 TECHNOLOGY!

 ![TECH](images/innovate.png)
 </div>